WARPAINTMedia/raspberry-pi-setup/README.md

 If you are running through a few routers or something like that, the base IP (192.168.1.XXX) may be different.
 If this doesn't make sense, [find you local IP first](http://lifehacker.com/5833108/how-to-find-your-local-and-external-ip-address), then use the first 3 sections of that.

 This will return an IP that we can use to connect to the Pi.
-I am *going to pretend* that an IP of **192.168.1.101** was returned.
+I am *going to pretend* that an IP of **192.168.1.105** was returned.

 ### SSH Connect To Pi

 The default username for the Pi is `pi`.

 ```
-ssh pi@192.168.1.101
+ssh pi@192.168.1.105
 ```

 You will also need to enter in a password, the default is `raspberry`.
 This can be changed in the next step.

 ### Setup

 Now that you are logged in, you will be asked to run `sudo raspi-config`.

 Here you can change your password, enable booting to desktop, change your charset/language (I set mine to *en_US.UTF-8*).
 You should also make sure that your **keyboard is setup correctly and in the correct language**.

+This command can always be run later, so if things aren't quite right, just run it again and try different settings.

 ### Update